tstehr/recipes/Vegan_Doener_Kebab.md

 Let rest for ten minutes, then loosely wrap in greased aluminum foil and steam for 1 to 1.5 hours until firm and springy.
 Allow to cool then slice very thinly (about 1 mm slices).

 For the marinade mix remaining tomato paste, soy sauce and spice blend with maple syrup and oil.
 Season generously with salt.
-Add sliced seitan and allow to marinate for 10 minutes.
-Preheat pan over medium high, add seitan with marinade and fry until slightly crispy.
+Add sliced seitan and allow to marinate for at least 10 minutes up to a few days.

+To serve: Preheat pan over medium high, add seitan with marinade and fry until slightly crispy.

-To freeze: Cook slightly less, freeze in single layer on a sheet tray.
+To freeze: Freeze in single layer on a sheet tray.
 When frozen pack into container.
-To reheat put desired amount into pan on medium and fry until warmed.
+To reheat put desired amount into pan on medium and fry until thawed and slightly crispy.